-At this stage, school safeguarding teams should refer to the local authority threshold guidance when making a decision as to whether a referral is made to Children's social care for support for:-

-- a child who is unlikely to reach or maintain a satisfactory level of health or development, or their health or development will be significantly impaired without the provision of services, or the child is disabled - Child in Need (under section 17 of the Children Act 1989) - or - there is reasonable cause to suspect a child is suffering or likely to suffer significant harm - Child Protection (under section 47 of the Children Act 1989)

-In the first instance a referral should be made by telephone (01249 720 496).
+At this stage, school safeguarding teams should refer to the local authority threshold guidance when making a decision as to whether a referral is made to Children's social care for support for:- or there is reasonable cause to suspect a child is suffering or likely to suffer significant harm - Child Protection (under section 47 of the Children Act 1989) In the first instance a referral should be made by telephone (01249 720 496).
 It is useful to have any safeguarding / child protection records to hand.
 Following a telephone referral, you will be required to submit a written referral within 24 hours.